Keto Cream Cheese Waffles with Almond Flour

 Any keto waffle recipe can be frozen on a ziplock bag or airtight container.
 They also store very well in the fridge for up to 3 days in a sealed container.

 Rewarm your keto waffles in a bread toaster or mini iron maker for a few seconds or slide them into a toaster oven for a minute.

 I don’t recommend oven or air fryers to rewarm waffles.
-Even on low heat, these methods always dries out waffles.
+Even on low heat, these methods always dry out waffles.
 They lose all their fluffy soft texture.

 I haven’t tried this recipe with coconut flour.
 Keep in mind that you can never swap almond flour and coconut flour with a 1:1 ratio.
 To substitute, you have to adjust.